-The User Action History Object 37e stores each click of mouse and corresponding cursor position to effectively program 31 in FIG. 3a functions similarly to the program 60 record the user's motions/movements in a session.
-In particular, as illustrated in FIG. 3f, User Action History Object 37e records (a) date and time of action, (b) session identifier (indicating in which session of the User Session Object 37d the subject action occurred), (c) sequence or user.
-Included in the set of User Objects 37 is general 65 order number of the action in the series of actions that occurred in a common session, (d) identification of screen view displayed at time action occurred, (e) identification of item selected by user (via click of mouse with cursor positioned on item), and (f) screen position of selected item (e.g., first, second or third menu item, right or left side)
+The User Action History Object 37e stores each click of a mouse and corresponding cursor position to effectively record the user's motions/movements in a session.
+In particular, as illustrated in FIG. 3f, User Action History Object 37e records (a) date and time of action, (b) session identifier (indicating in which session of the User Session Object 37d the subject action occurred), (c) sequence or order number of the action in the series of actions that occurred in a common session, (d) identification of screen view displayed at time action occurred, (e) identification of item selected by user (via click of mouse with cursor positioned on item), and (f) screen position of selected item (e.g., first, second or third menu item, right or left side).

 The User Viewing History Object 37f stores information indicative of the screen views displayed to the user in a session.
 Specifically, User Viewing History Object 37f records an item identification (either agate or advertisement) and orientation of that item for each item displayed to (and hence viewed by) the user in a session.
-Orientation is noted relative to a page/screen view or an object identified in the 10 "related object ID" field of the User Viewing History Object 37f.
+Orientation is noted relative to a page/screen view or an object identified in the "related object ID" field of the User Viewing History Object 37f.
 Preferably, orientation is indicated as being top, bottom, left, right or background of the screen view.
-The Viewing History Object 37f also records an identifier (of each screen view), ordinal sequence number (number order of screen 15 view within series of screen views displayed in a session), and an indication of the action from which this screen view resulted (i.e., a reference to a corresponding User Action History Object 37e).
-Lastly, the User Viewing History Object 37f records date and time of screen opening and 20 closing for each screen view.
+The Viewing History Object 37f also records an identifier (of each screen view), ordinal sequence number (number order of screen view within series of screen views displayed in a session), and an indication of the action from which this screen view resulted (i.e., a reference to a corresponding User Action History Object 37e).
+Lastly, the User Viewing History Object 37f records date and time of screen opening and closing for each screen view.
 The foregoing is stored in an object table record illustrated in FIG. 3g.